Sunday 29 December 2019

 Here's the schematic:

 The output level may be a bit lower than the input level, even if the ADSR potmeter is fully opened up.
-If that's the case and you want to correct that (which is not necessary if you're using it for output into a HiFi amplifier) then you can change the gain of the output buffer opamp.
+If that's the case and you want to correct that then you can change the gain of the output buffer opamp.
 This is something I added myself and is not included in the schematic but only in the layout.
 If you change the 150K resistor between pins 1 and 2 of IC-2 for a 470K resistor, you should get 3 times gain!
 That should bring the level back to input level.
 You can experiment with this yourself.
-If you put a 1 Mega Ohm potmeter between pins 1 and 2 you can control the gain of the opamp with a knob on the panel.
+If you put a 500 KOhm potmeter between pins 1 and 2 you can control the gain of the opamp with a knob on the panel.
 Just a thought ;)

 If you are interested in the functions of the transistor pair and the other components in this circuit then here's a link to a blog post that explains it in great detail: -- CLICK HERE --

 Here's the layout I made for standard 24x55 hole stripboard using only 24x39 holes.
 Like I said before, I added a signal inverter in the shape of a second TL072.
 Only one of the two opamps in the chip is used, the other one is properly connected to ground.
-The panel potmeter values are not critical in this design.
-Logarithmic pots would be preferable because we're dealing with audio signals but linear will work fine too.
+Make sure the Gain potmeter is linear.
+In fact use linear types for both pots.
 You can also use other values like 47K or 100K because one is an input level control and the other a voltage devider switched between 12V and ground so the values have no influence on the working of this circuit.

 The layout below is verified and absolutely faultless.
 I guarantee it.
 It has been used successfully by many people now.